5th Grade Curriculum

 In fifth grade, students strive toward mastery of foundational math topics for real-world application in preparation for algebra in the dialectic years.
 The curriculum builds on an early understanding of composition and decomposition of numbers along with mastery of basic facts and computation algorithms.
 Emphasis is placed on problem-solving, skill consolidation, and a deep understanding of fractions, decimals, ratios, model drawing, expressions, equations, and inequalities.
 Challenging problem-solving is integrated into each chapter to reinforce the application of concepts and skills learned.
 Mathematics is taught as a language with an emphasis on vocabulary and regular math journaling.
 Hands-on learning activities are integrated throughout the lessons so that students may practice important concepts and vocabulary.
 The ultimate goals of the mathematics curriculum are for students to experience success and develop a lifelong love of math.

 Within the Bible curriculum, fifth grade students walk through the life of Christ in the four Gospels.
-The Apostle John’s words “In the beginning was the Word, and the Word was with God and the Word was God” (John 1:1) set the stage for students to understand the precept of studying God’s word.
+The Apostle John’s proclamation, “In the beginning was the Word, and the Word was with God and the Word was God” (John 1:1), sets the stage for students to understand the precept of studying God’s word.
 Students eagerly memorize several Scripture passages, and dramatic reenactment is also used for students to more deeply experience Scripture.
 In fifth grade, students explore the themes of conflict and liberation and walk through multiple conflicts of Christ’s ministry including the rejection of the Jewish leaders, the ideals of what kind of messiah was expected, and even death itself.
 Students come to see that Christ liberates his people by his death and resurrection.
 A study of Dangerous Journey further illustrates these concepts and deepens their understanding of their walk as Christians.
 Teachers desire for students to know that true liberty is found in Christ alone, and students explore the spiritual concepts of Christ freeing them from the bondage of sin and death, the good news of Christ’s salvation, and living in obedience to Christ and his Word.
 The ultimate goal of fifth grade biblical teaching is for students to develop a love for their Savior and the Bible.